0. Terms and Conditions of Workshop Bookings

-4.3 Should a participant be unable to enter a destination country for reasons relating to the issuance of visas, denial of entry or past immigration history, no refunds will be made.
+4.3 Should a participant be unable to enter a destination country for reasons relating to the issuance of visas, denial of entry, health or past immigration history, no refunds will be made.

 5.1 Participants must be in good health before the beginning of any workshop.

 5.2 Prior to making a booking, participants are required to inform us of any relevant medical conditions that could have any impact on their ability to participate fully and/or could present a risk to anyone’s safety for the duration of the workshop.

 5.3 We are not able to guarantee control of the environments we operate our workshops in, therefore if you have any life-threatening conditions or allergies, it is recommended that you do not book a workshop.